briis/unifiprotect/README.md

 If you are not familiar with HACS, or havn't installed it, I would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.
 Even though you can install the Integration manually, I would recommend using HACS, as you would always be reminded when a new release is published.

+**Please note**: All HACS does, is copying the needed files to Home Assistant, and placing them in the right directory.
+To get the Integration to work, you now need to go through the steps in the *Configuration* section.

 ## Configuration
 To add *Unifi Protect* to your Home Assistant installation, go to the Integrations page inside the configuration panel and add your UniFi Protect server by providing the Host IP, Port Number, Username and Password.